tbis-inc/TBIS/_pages/terms.md

 ANY NOTICE SENT BY EMAIL SHALL BE DEEMED RECEIVED ON THE EARLIER OF AN ACKNOWLEDGEMENT BEING SENT OR TWENTY-FOUR (24) HOURS FROM THE TIME OF TRANSMISSION.

-9.2 Relationship of Parties: there is no relationship of exclusivity, partnership, joint venture, employment, agency or franchise between you or us under this Agreement.
+<strong>9.2</strong> Relationship of Parties: there is no relationship of exclusivity, partnership, joint venture, employment, agency or franchise between you or us under this Agreement.
 Neither party has the authority to bind the other (including the making of any representation or warranty, the assumption of any obligation or liability and/or the exercise of any right or power), except as expressly provided in this Agreement.

-9.3 Confidentiality and Non-Disclosure: as a Participant you may receive confidential information from us, including confidential information as to our marketing plans, marketing concepts, structure and payments.
+<strong>9.3</strong> Confidentiality and Non-Disclosure: as a Participant you may receive confidential information from us, including confidential information as to our marketing plans, marketing concepts, structure and payments.
 This information is confidential to us and constitutes our proprietary trade secrets.
 You shall not disclose this information to third parties or use such information other than for the purposes of this Agreement without our prior written consent, save as expressly required by law (provided that any such disclosure is only to the extent so required).

-9.4 Assignment:
+<strong>9.4</strong> Assignment:

 (a) Except where you have received our prior written consent, you may not assign at law or in equity (including by way of a charge or declaration of trust) or deal in any other manner with this Agreement or any rights under this Agreement.
 Any purported assignment in breach of this Section shall confer no rights on the purported assignee.

 (b) We may assign any of our rights under this Agreement or transfer all of our rights or obligations by novation to any member of the Group or the Token Issuing Entity or transfer all our rights or obligations by novation to any member of the Group or the Token Issuing Entity.

-9.5 Governing Law: This Agreement (including any variation or modification thereto) shall be deemed executed in Gibraltar and shall be governed by and
+<strong>9.5</strong> Governing Law: This Agreement (including any variation or modification thereto) shall be deemed executed in Gibraltar and shall be governed by and

 &nbsp;

 construed in accordance with the laws of Gibraltar without giving effect to conflicts of law principles.
 You irrevocably agree that the courts of Gibraltar shall have exclusive jurisdiction to determine any claim, dispute or matter arising out of, or in connection with, or concerning this Agreement or its enforceability and you waive any objection to proceedings in such courts on the grounds of venue or on the grounds that proceedings have been brought in an inconvenient forum.
 Nothing in this clause shall limit our right to take proceedings against you in any other court of competent jurisdiction, nor shall the taking of proceedings in any one or more jurisdictions preclude the taking of proceedings in any other jurisdictions, whether concurrently or not, to the extent permitted by the law of such other jurisdiction.

-9.6 Severability: whenever possible, each provision of this Agreement will be interpreted in such a manner as to be effective and valid under applicable law but, if any provision of this Agreement is held to be invalid, illegal or unenforceable in any respect, such provision will be ineffective only to the extent of such invalidity, or unenforceability, without invalidating the remainder of this Agreement or any other provision hereof.
+<strong>9.6</strong> Severability: whenever possible, each provision of this Agreement will be interpreted in such a manner as to be effective and valid under applicable law but, if any provision of this Agreement is held to be invalid, illegal or unenforceable in any respect, such provision will be ineffective only to the extent of such invalidity, or unenforceability, without invalidating the remainder of this Agreement or any other provision hereof.

-9.7 Entire Agreement: this Agreement embodies the complete agreement and understanding of the parties hereto with respect to the subject matter hereof and supersedes any prior or subsequent oral or written agreement or understanding between the parties in relation to such subject matter save in respect to the terms of the Token Sale entered into by the Participant that shall remain in full force and effect.
+<strong>9.7</strong> Entire Agreement: this Agreement embodies the complete agreement and understanding of the parties hereto with respect to the subject matter hereof and supersedes any prior or subsequent oral or written agreement or understanding between the parties in relation to such subject matter save in respect to the terms of the Token Sale entered into by the Participant that shall remain in full force and effect.

-9.8 Reliance &amp; Waiver: the parties acknowledges and agrees that in entering into this Agreement, they have not relied on any statement, representation, guarantee warranty, understanding, undertaking, promise or assurance (whether negligently or innocently made) of any person (whether party to this Agreement or not) other than as expressly set out in the Agreement.
+<strong>9.8</strong> Reliance &amp; Waiver: the parties acknowledges and agrees that in entering into this Agreement, they have not relied on any statement, representation, guarantee warranty, understanding, undertaking, promise or assurance (whether negligently or innocently made) of any person (whether party to this Agreement or not) other than as expressly set out in the Agreement.
 Each party irrevocably and unconditionally waives all claims, rights and remedies that, but for this clause, it might otherwise have had in relation to any of the foregoing.
 Nothing in this clause shall limit or exclude any liability for fraud.

-9.9 Third-Party Rights: except insofar as this Agreement expressly provides that a third party may in their own right enforce a term of this Agreement, a person who is not a party to this Agreement has no right under local law or statute to rely upon or enforce any term of this Agreement but this does not affect any right or remedy of a third party that exists or is available apart from under that local law or statute.
+<strong>9.9</strong> Third-Party Rights: except insofar as this Agreement expressly provides that a third party may in their own right enforce a term of this Agreement, a person who is not a party to this Agreement has no right under local law or statute to rely upon or enforce any term of this Agreement but this does not affect any right or remedy of a third party that exists or is available apart from under that local law or statute.

-9.10 No Waiver: no delay, neglect or forbearance by us in enforcing any provision of this agreement shall be a waiver by, or in any way prejudice any right, we have under this agreement.
+<strong>9.10</strong> No Waiver: no delay, neglect or forbearance by us in enforcing any provision of this agreement shall be a waiver by, or in any way prejudice any right, we have under this agreement.

 &nbsp;

-9.11 Taxes: Any amounts that you pay for Tokens are exclusive of all applicable taxes.
+<strong>9.11</strong> Taxes: Any amounts that you pay for Tokens are exclusive of all applicable taxes.
 You are responsible for determining what, if any, taxes apply to your purchase of Tokens, including, for example, sales, use, value added, and similar taxes.
 It is also your responsibility to withhold, collect, report and remit the correct taxes to the appropriate tax authorities.
 To the fullest extent permitted by law, we are not responsible for withholding, collecting, reporting, or remitting any sales, use, value added, or similar tax arising from the purchase of Tokens.

-The Schedule

-Risk Factors

-&nbsp;
+<strong>The Schedule</strong>

+<strong>Risk Factors</strong>
-1. SOME MATERIAL RISK FACTORS
+<h1>1.
+SOME MATERIAL RISK FACTORS</h1>
 1.1 Contributors are aware of the many risk involved in the purchase, use and sale of tokens and the token sale process.
 We have outlined below some of the material risks that are obvious to the Company and persons involved in the Token Sale and Network project (including Released Parties):

 1.2 Early Stage Technology.
 The Token will be used to develop a Network that is based on or in some way involved with distributed ledger technologies (DLT).
 You understand and accept that the use of DLT Tokenized stores of value is highly experimental.
 Participation in the proposed Token Sale and Network project therefore represents a very high risk to Contributors.
 The Token Issuing Entity will invest in software and other technologies and that in all cases these technologies and businesses will still be in an early development stage and unproven, and there is an inherent risk that the software, technologies and related businesses invested in by the Token Issuing Entity could be unfit for their intended purpose and/or not have the value expected.